ingotportal/training/ApiCodeImprovementExamples.md

 ### Sample Three

 Below, we have three classes.
 One for vessels, one for planes and one for hauliers.
-What do you think to these classes?
-Could they be improved in any way?

 ```
 class Vessel {